Plastic materials

 Polyethylene terephthalate (PET)

-Widely used in beverage containers and textiles.
+Widely used in beverage and textile packaging.

 Polyethylene (PE)